WeiHungLin/BHS_project/README.md

 ### Background

 Theory of mind (ToM) refers to the ability to understand people's mental states and use them to predict people’s behaviors; therefore, ToM plays a crucial role in social interactions, communication, and cognitive development.
 Previous study showed that people with higher ToM ability exhibit stronger functional connectivity than those with lower ToM ability (Marchetti et al., 2015).
-With this finding, we might be able to use children's functional connectivity signatures to predict their ToM ability.
+With this finding, we might be able to use children's functional connectivity signature to predict their ToM ability.
 Thus, our project goal is to make use of the machine learning techniques we learned in Brainhack School to predict children’s ToM ability based on their resting-state functional connectivity.

 ### Tools